-In contrast, if a person have taken effort and build up fundamentally sound wealth building abilities, the impact of a 10%, 30% or 55% growth in his net worth would make a much bigger impact than his annual funding to wealth building.
+In contrast, if a person has taken effort and build up fundamentally sound wealth-building abilities, the impact of a 10%, 30% or 55% growth in his net worth would make a much bigger impact than his annual funding to wealth building.

 A person needs to understand that when the net worth or portfolio is small, funding more to wealth building makes a bigger impact than chasing great returns.

-When the net worth or portfolio is substantial, sharpening wealth building competency or ensuring wealth building method is fundamentally sound matters more than funding wealth.
+When the net worth or portfolio is substantial, sharpening wealth building competency or ensuring the wealth-building method is fundamentally sound matters more than funding wealth.

-While having both is the best situation to be in, the common problem is that most expect that when they have $5,000 or $10,000 in spare cash , they think that putting the money in some stocks can turn this amount into a substantial net worth.
+While having both is the best situation to be in, the common problem is that most expect that when they have $5,000 or $10,000 in spare cash, they think that putting the money in some stocks can turn this amount into substantial net worth.

-That scenario is possible, but chances of more hurt and pain is likely.
+That scenario is possible, but chances of more hurt and pain are likely.
 It also shows that by not building up wealth building competency, they overrate what unit trust, ETF and individual stock investing can achieve.

-Much higher success can be achieved by optimizing their spending, putting in effort to earn more, and channeling more to wealth building.
+Much higher success can be achieved by optimizing their spending, putting in the effort to earn more, and channelling more to wealth building.

-And when we start building our wealth machine or portfolio, we may seldom think that we will eventually managed $200,000 to $1 million.
+And when we start building our wealth machine or portfolio, we may seldom think that we will eventually manage $200,000 to $1 million.

 A person needs experience, competency and temperament to make sure he or she grows this substantial sum prudently using fundamentally sound methods.

-Often, the person realizes overnight that they do not have adequate or ANY wealth building competency, so they delegate to insurance agents, financial planners, wealth managers that costs a bomb, whom they thought have their best interest at heart.
+Often, the person realizes overnight that they do not have adequate or ANY wealth building competency, so they delegate to insurance agents, financial planners, wealth managers that cost a bomb, whom they thought have their best interest at heart.

 Else they start listening to hearsay or prevailing wealth-building fads to build wealth themselves.